-Another designation that a manufacture could seek of the FDA for their drug is fast track.
+Another designation that a manufacturer could seek of the FDA for their drug is Fast Track.
 A manufacturer could initiate the request at any time during the development process.
 The FDA will review the request and make a decision within 60 days based on whether the drug fills an unmet medical need in a serious condition.

 A drug receiving the fast-track designation can expect to enjoy more frequent and timely interactions with the FDA.
 The manufacturer of a fast-track drug can submit sections of the new drug application for the agency review as they are being completed (rolling submission).
-A fast-tracked drug is eligible for accelerated approval and priority review, if other criteria described earlier are met.
+A fast-tracked drug is eligible for accelerated approval and priority review, if other required criteria are also met (see Sect.
+1.3.1 for accelerated approval and Sect.
+1.3.3 for priority review).
 Because of more frequent communications and faster resolutions of issues, a fast-track designation often leads to earlier drug approval and access.